JadsonLucena/Dialog/README.md

         style?: string,
-        script?: (main: HTMLElement, footer: HTMLElement) => void, persistent?: boolean = false, // if true, the dialog does not close on the click outside or on the press of the esc fullScreen?: boolean = false // If true, the dialog will fill the entire window and the close button will change }?
+        script?: (main: HTMLElement, footer: HTMLElement) => void, persistent?: boolean = false, // if true, the dialog does not close on the click outside or on the press of the esc fullScreen?: boolean = false, // If true, the dialog will fill the entire window and the close button will change onClose?: (key: number) => void
+    }?
 ): number